 In order to minimise the impact from larger print runs, I work with a print company in Exeter to produce my A4-sized prints.
 Please see the entry for Ashley House to find out more about their environmental approach.

-My mounted art prints are printed at home on my Epson XP-635 printer.
+My small range of mounted art prints are printed at home on my Epson XP-635 printer.
 They are printed onto A4 160 gsm cartridge paper made by Gerstaecker.
 This paper is 100% recycled and is the best (and thickest) recycled cartridge paper I have been able to source for home printing.

 I believe this gives the best balance between a quality paper (which is essential in order to give a suitable quality for the final print) and one that is also 100% recycled.

-My later, Devon-inspired, range of art prints have been professionally printed on recycled paper by Ashley House.
-Please see the Ashley House section on this page for more information.
+These prints are being phased out, with my newer range of art prints being professionally printed on recycled paper by Ashley House and A Local Printer.
+Please see those sections of this page for more information.

 I print my photo prints at home, using my Epson XP-635 printer.
 I have not been able to source photo paper that is made from recycled materials.
 As such, I am currently using readily-available 240 gsm gloss photo paper.